 With more information utilized for prediction, some of the compression schemes differed from simple thresholds (shown for the rapidly quenched glass in Fig.~\ref{fig:glass_compression_schemes}c).
 For the predictive model operating with a total of twenty bits of density information, two density measurements contributed more than a bit each.
 The learned compression of the first high-density shell of type A particles essentially counted the number of particles in the shell, with distinguishability between densities as if there were several thresholds over the range of the values that act to roughly discretize the density measurement.

-Information decomposition with the distributed IB depends upon the particular scheme used to measure the system~\cite{dib_orig}.
+Decomposing the information in a composite $\boldsymbol{X}$ depends upon its basis of measurements~\cite{dib_orig}.
 In the study of complex systems, there can be multiple `natural' schemes of measuring a system state.
-Density measurements of radial bands lead to an essentially linear relationship between structure and rearrangement~\cite{schoenholz2016natphys}; what if we had not inherited such a fortuitous measurement scheme?
+Measurements of the densities of radial bands lead to an essentially linear relationship between structure and rearrangement~\cite{schoenholz2016natphys}; what if we had not inherited such a fortuitous measurement scheme?
 Another natural basis of measurements is the position of all of the particles (Fig.~\ref{fig:settransformer}a).
-In contrast to radial density measurements, per-particle measurements lack a canonical ordering; accordingly, we used a permutation-invariant transformer architecture for the predictive model~\citep{lee2019set}.
-Every particle position was transmitted in parallel through a single compression channel, rather than through a uniquely learned compression scheme per measurement as before.
-An analogue of the distributed IB task is to write a note for each particle in the region with the goal to predict whether the region will rearrange.
-Under a constraint on time or effort, more careful notes would be taken for the informative particles, while less careful notes would be taken for the rest.
+To be clear, instead of representing a system's local configuration in terms of one hundred measurements of radial density, we could have directly used the $N$ measurements of the position and type of the $N$ particles in a local region.
+In the preceding analysis, each radial density was considered a distinct information source and a unique compression channel was learned for each.
+In the per-particle measurement basis, there is no straightforward means to divide the measurements into separate sources because positions exist along a continuum; accordingly, a single compression channel was used for each type, compressing in parallel every particle of type A and then similarly for type B. To subsequently predict rearrangement based on the set of compressed per-particle measurements, which lack a canonical ordering, we used a permutation-invariant transformer architecture.~\citep{lee2019set}.